 In 2018, the blogosphere has drastically changed, compared to just a few years ago.
+I’ve been lucky enough to work with big companies around the world, one of which you can find here.
 Working with brands can be quite daunting at the beginning, I certainly felt very overwhelmed when I first started out.
 I’m always learning and blogging is such a new (but growing) industry that there are always new trends and different types of collaborations.
 Recently I created a quick blogger outreach guide for both bloggers and brands, which may be of interest.
 I could probably write a whole series on this topic alone, but for now I am going to try include everything I can within this guide.
 I’m aware I have been incredibly fortunate to work with a number of brands on a variety of different campaigns, so I thought it would be helpful to try share my own knowledge of working with brands.

 The basics of working with brands – types of collaborations/blogger outreach (an overview)

 Brand Events – Events such as these are generally hosted by brands themselves (or their PR agencies).
 The event will usually include a product showcase, so this could be food, an actual product launch, a specific attraction, etc and offer food/drink during the event.
 Most brand events I have attended, give you a goodie bag as a little extra.
 It is usually expected you will write a blog post about your experience/the product/event.

 Local Blogger Events – These are usually organised by a local blogger network, which is usually established by blogger(s).
 I will include more information about these later in this blog post.

 Product Reviews/Gifting Campaigns – Typically, these campaigns are unpaid, as you are usually receiving the product/service as compensation for the purpose of doing a review on your blog/YouTube channel.